5mins of Postgres

 Continue readingGitLab's challenge with Postgres LWLock lock_manager contention

 16 November, 2023In E91 of “5mins of Postgres”, we're going to talk about lock_manager LWLock contention in Postgres and how the team at GitLab has addressed this production problem.
 Share this episode: Click here to share this episode on LinkedIn or on twitter.
 Feel free to sign up for our newsletter and subscribe to our YouTube channel.
-Debugging a problem with LWLock lock_manager contention Using pg_stat_activity for more insights Heavyweight locks vs. Lightweight Locks in Postgres When a fast path happens A…
+Transcript Debugging a problem with LWLock lock_manager contention We'll start with this issue by Matt Smiley from the GitLab team.
+I want to first mention that it's great...

 Continue readingThe pg_stat_checkpointer view in Postgres 17

-09 November, 2023Today, we're going to talk about the new in Postgres 17, and how that changed the , or background writer, statistics.
-We are also looking at the impact these changes have on shared buffers, the Postgres WAL, and .
+09 November, 2023Today, we're going to talk about the new pg_stat_checkpointer in Postgres 17, and how that changed the pg_stat_bgwriter, or background writer, statistics.
+We are also looking at the impact these changes have on shared buffers, the Postgres WAL, and pg_stat_io.
 Share this episode: Click here to share this episode on LinkedIn or on twitter.
-Feel free to sign up for our newsletter and subscribe to our YouTube channel. pg_stat_checkpointer and its impact on pg_stat_bgwriter How this works in Postgres 16 The role of the checkpointer process The…
+Feel free to sign up for our newsletter and subscribe to our YouTube channel.
+Transcript pg_stat_checkpointer and its impact on pg_stat_bgwriter To start...

 Continue readingPerformance implications of medium size values and TOAST in Postgres and how to mitigate them

 02 November, 2023Today, we're going to talk about the surprising impact of medium sized texts on Postgres performance.
 We take a look at a great blog post by Haki Benita.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-Understanding medium size values and TOAST performance in Postgres Categories of text in your database How TOAST works TOAST Performance in Postgres Slow performance with medium sized values Indexes Mitigating the…
+Transcript Understanding medium size values and TOAST performance in Postgres This article by Haki Benita from back in 2020 is a really good post that's worth revisiting.
+I was discussing recently with a...

 Continue readingPgBouncer 1.21 adds prepared statement support in transaction mode